-POL 332 The Developing World
+POL 332 The Developing World Three credit hours

 A study of the politics and problems of selected countries in Africa, Asia, and Latin America.
 Topics include social and economic development strategies of poor countries; South-South cooperation; North-South relations.
 Offered in alternate years.